whizsid/whizsid.github.io/blog/posts/generate_php_api_client_1.md

 $ cd ../
 ```

 `composer init` commands will ask you for project details.
+Provide
+details as you want.

 Install the `nikic/PHP-Parser` in the `gencode` folder as the next step.

 ```
 $ cd gencode